michael2012z/BitBible/markdown/Etheridge/files/2Thess.md

 4. as that we also boast of you in the churches of Aloha, of your faith and of your patience, in all your persecution and your affliction which you endure;

-5. for a demonstration of the just judgment of Aloha, that you may beseen to be worthy of his kingdom, for the sake of which you suffer;
+5. for a demonstration of the just judgment of Aloha, that you may be

 6. and whether it is (not) righteous to render afflictions to them who afflict you.

-7. And you who are afflicted will he saveOr, make alive. with us, at the revelation of our Lord Jeshu Meshiha from heaven, with the hostOr, force; chailo, " powerful array."
-Of his angels, when he executeth the punishment, with burning of fire,
+7. And you who are afflicted will he save

 8. on them who have not known Aloha, and on them who have not acknowledged the gospel of our Lord Jeshu Meshiha.